arasbm/opios/readme.txt

 This release is a preliminary 0.8.0 release of the SDK and Hookflash will be publishing updates to the SDK regularly.

-For a quick intorduction to the code please read the following.
+For a quick introduction to the code please read the following.
 For more detailed instructions please go to http://docs.hookflash.com.

 From your terminal, please clone the "opios" git repository: